viren1993/javascript/javascript/index.md

 3. Fetch API & AJAX
 4. WebSockets

-- Promises is object represents the eventual completion (or failure)
+- Promises is object represents the eventual completion (or failure) of an asynchronous operation and its resulting value.
 - Callback is a function passed as an argument to another function
 - Closures allow functions to retain access to their parent scope's variables even after the parent function has executed.
-- Hoisting - function or variable befo you decation code
+- Hoisting - function or variable before you decation code
 - Pure Functions - Always produces the same output for the same input.
 - HOFs - Takes another function as an argument, Returns another function.
 - Currying & Function Composition - Currying is transforming a function with multiple arguments into a series of functions, each taking one argument at a time.